How to use Instagram to sell your food in 2019

 The purpose of using Instagram is for your stuff to look appetizing.
 Grainy, askew photos that show the food in low light won’t get you anywhere.

 © Instagram Cheesecake Factory

-You can either take the photo with care on your phone camera and apply editing yourself using apps, or use a proper camera and photographer then upload the photos by tablet or phone.
+You can either take a photo on your phone and edit it yourself using apps, or use a DSLR camera and photographer then upload the photos by tablet or phone.
 Make sure you don’t use too many filters to keep the food looking natural.
 You also want to work on the angles of the food to show it in its best light.
 It’s a complicated task, so we’d personally recommend looking into professional photographers for your online image.

 The main course: work to get accounts with a large following like food bloggers involved

 If you make serious links with food bloggers, review sites or other people already in the food photography business, you can easily use this to boost your numbers of customers.
 This is all about your restaurant marketing, of course, which means working with people already in the business.
 Whether it’s through offering them a free meal to cover your work, tagging them in photos or crowdsourcing their photos for your account, it means their already existing fans will instantly be redirected to you.